Networking Tip #6: Developing Verbal Rapport

 4.)
 If you see another Top Echelon Network member working a similar job order, call them and tell them what you’re looking for.
 After all, the two of you will be covering the same ground.
 Help each other!

 5.)
-When you run a search in the MEGA Database and one or two members have candidates that are close, but not a fit for your search, call them to see if they have any more candidates.
-You’ll probably find that they’ve been too busy to submit all of their candidates to the Network.
+When you run a search in the Network Candidates sourcing tool and one or two members have candidates that are close, but not a fit for your search, call them to see if they have any more candidates.
+It’s worth a shot!

 Trust with your trading partners